 Take Dietary Supplements

 Even though all of the minerals listed are a critical requirement for bone health, it can be difficult to consume enough through diet alone.
-This is why the supplement industry is so valuable.
+This is why private label supplement manufacturers are so valuable.
 You can easily top up your levels by taking calcium, Vitamin D, or magnesium pills.

 Ideally, you should try to get as much calcium from food as possible.
 Vitamin D can be harder because it comes from exposure to the sun and modern lifestyles can be quite sedentary.
 If you don’t spend much time outside, boost your vitamin intake with high-quality supplements.

 Ever since the 1980s, nutrition experts have been studying the link between osteoporosis and salt intake.
 There is strong evidence to suggest that a diet high in salt increases the amount of calcium expelled by the body as waste.
 So, eating salty foods is bad for bone density.

 For each 100mmol increase of salt, scientists believe there is around 1% of additional bone loss per year.
 Given enough time, this would inevitably lead to serious and debilitating conditions.
 This is why seniors must make an effort to cut salt intake as far as possible.

 You might think that the best way to protect something as fragile as the skeleton is to avoid stressful activities.
 However, the opposite is true.
 The more lead bearing and impact producing exercise that you perform, the stronger and tougher your bones become.

 This is because they need to be used or they start to disintegrate.
 Everything from basketball to jogging, dance, and tennis will help you stay active for longer.
 So, don’t believe anybody who says that old age is dull.
 Your body is capable of some wonderful things, even after sixty.

 The Joys of Being a Fit and Healthy Pensioner